Practical aspects of sample concentration and buffer exchange utilizing a miniaturized tangential flow filtration (TFF) system

 Ultrafiltration is the current standard for concentrating proteins and, on lab scale, typically involves disposable centrifuge-driven devices.
 These devices are dead-end in nature (the flow is perpendicular to the membrane) and create a concentration gradient at the membrane.
 The concentration at the membrane can far exceed the target slowing down the flow of the filtrate and increasing material loss due to aggregation/precipitation.
 The only way to monitor the concentration progress or to mix the sample is by periodic interruption of the centrifugation, making it a fairly hands-on method.

-On industrial scale, both buffer exchange and concentration are accomplished with a single device employing tangential flow filtration (TFF).
+On an industrial scale, both buffer exchange and concentration are accomplished with a single device employing tangential flow filtration (TFF).
 In addition to the filtrate flow across the membrane, TFF systems will also have an active flow parallel (or tangential) to the membrane.
-This flow mixes the sample (retentate) in real time, drastically reducing the concentration gradient and allowing for filter dialysis (diafiltration) if a desired buffer was added to the retentate.
+This flow mixes the sample (retentate) in real-time, drastically reducing the concentration gradient and allowing for filter dialysis (diafiltration) if the desired buffer was added to the retentate.
 However, even the smallest of the TFF devices do not fit in the typical lab workflow having the dead volume in tens to hundreds of milliliters.

-Here we present our miniaturized TFF system, one of the smallest device of its kind available, intended specifically for lab scale purifications.
-It has the completely recoverable dead volume under one milliliter and can accommodate volumes up to 50 mL if performing diafiltration in the same run, or up to 100 mL if only concentrating.
-The PULSE TFF System is capable of ultrafiltration rates up to 5 times faster compared to a 15 mL centrifugal device and is completely automated with non-contact liquid sensing, bringing the retentate volume down to the specified set point.
+Here we present our miniaturized TFF system, one of the smallest device of its kind available, intended specifically for lab-scale purifications.
+It has a completely recoverable dead volume under one milliliter and can accommodate volumes up to 50 mL if performing diafiltration in the same run, or up to 100 mL if only concentrating.
+The µPULSE TFF System is capable of ultrafiltration rates up to 5 times faster compared to a 15 mL centrifugal device and is completely automated with non-contact liquid sensing, bringing the retentate volume down to the specified setpoint.

 |Permeate Flow Rate (mL/min)*||1.2||2.9**|